 MPH, Columbia Mailman School of Public Health, 1988

 Dr. Hearne has spent over three decades as a change maker bent on boosting the health, safety, and sustainability of our planet and the people on it.
-She works with foundations, policy-makers, the private and non-profit sectors to tackle some of the thorniest health and environmental issues of the day: from finding solutions in urban health policy to reducing exposure to toxic chemicals in our everyday lives.
+She works with foundations, policy-makers, business and non-profit sectors to tackle some of the thorniest health and environmental issues of the day: from pandemic response to health policy strategies for reducing preventable risks in our everyday lives.

 Honors and Awards

-The 2013 Common Good Award, which honors those Bowdoin alumni who have demonstrated an extraordinary, profound, and sustained commitment to the common good, in the interest and for the benefit of society.
+• The Bowdoin College Common Good Award, which honors those alumni who have demonstrated an extraordinary, profound, and sustained commitment to the common good, in the interest and for the benefit of society

 • The Senator Frank Lautenberg Award for lifetime achievement in public health advocacy, 2006